 The Summer Food Service Program (SFSP) provides nutritious meals to children during the summer months when school meal programs are not available.
 SFSP is made possible by the United States Department of Education with promotional support from the Nutrition Outreach and Education Program.
 Children under the age of 18 and disabled persons under the age of 21 are encouraged to use the program.
-Lunches and snacks are available at a variety of locations throughout Jefferson County.
+Breakfast and Lunch are available at a variety of locations throughout Jefferson County.
 Click here for the list of summer meal sites.

 For more information about the Summer Food Service Program, call 315.782.4900, ext.
 222. Volunteers are always welcome.
 Call today and find out how you can get involved!